Patrick-Dolan/currency-exchanger/README.md

 ![Image of where to find you api key](/README-imgs/step3.PNG)

+<strong>THE API KEY ABOVE WAS MADE USING AN EXAMPLE ACCOUNT AND WONT WORK FOR YOUR PROGRAM!</strong>

 This is also where you will find the API documentation and other such useful resources if you're interested.

 </details>